 PREVENTING COMMON INFECTIONS FOR OLDER ADULTS

-The best way to prevent spreading common infections in the elderly is to follow a few very simple and easy steps.
+The best way to prevent spreading common infections in the elderly is to follow a few steps.
 These crucial, potentially life-saving steps include:

 - Focusing disinfecting efforts on high-touch surfaces like door handles or community-shared equipment such as yoga mats.